Attorney General files 39 charges against NAM1

 “Investigations have established that the money fraudulently obtained from depositors and dishonestly appropriated by the accused persons remained unpaid as Menagold Ghana Company Ltd.'s licence was revoked.
 In the course of investigations, a number of vehicles were recovered from the accused persons which have been auctioned, and the proceeds kept in an exhibit account.
 Some gold bars were also recovered from the accused persons,” parts of the court document, reads.

-The court set September 19, 2023 to commence the hearing of the case.
+The court has set September 19, 2023, to commence the hearing of the case.

 Background: